pennlabs/website/src/blog/building-icarus.md

 As mentioned earlier, in our applications we can make the following assumptions to make our lives easier:

-- There will be exactly one container per application
 - That application, if exposed to the world, will speak HTTP and want to be secured with HTTPS
 - That application will use secrets synced into Kubernetes by our [Vault](https://www.vaultproject.io/) secret sync job

-With just these three assumptions, we can radically simplify our required configuration to the following for this example:
+With just these two assumptions, we can radically simplify our required configuration to the following for this example:

 ```yaml
 deploy_version: 0.1.15